jawache/async-javascript-workshop/node/callbacks.quizz.md

 # Question 2

-The below code swallows the error and doesn't is up the chain, make it pass the error up the stack using the next callback.
+The below code swallows the error and doesn't pass it up the chain, make it pass the error up the stack using the next callback.

 ```js
 const fs = require("fs");